Michael Plank: Awards

 In April 2021, Plank was one of 24 members of the team from Te Pūnaha Matatini awarded the 2020 Prime Minister's Science Prize for their efforts to understand and communicate the pandemic.

 Also in 2021, he was awarded the Australia and New Zealand Industrial and Applied Mathematics (ANZIAM) E. O. Tuck Medal.
-It was noted that "Professor Plank has been especially effective and diligent in taking time to explain the mathematical modelling and analysis behind the Government's science-based response to Covid-19 to New Zealanders via the media."
+It was noted that "Professor Plank [had] been especially effective and diligent in taking time to explain the mathematical modelling and analysis behind the Government's science-based response to Covid-19 to New Zealanders via the media".

 Plank was the co-recipient, with Alex James, of the University of Canterbury Research Medal in 2021.
-He acknowledged that "the research was very much a joint effort involving a team of scientists who stepped up when they were needed most", and University of Canterbury Deputy Vice-Chancellor of Research and Innovation Professor Ian Wright said: "Their world-beating research and deep engagement with the Government has had significant health and social impacts.
+He acknowledged that "the research was very much a joint effort involving a team of scientists who stepped up when they were needed most", and University of Canterbury Deputy Vice-Chancellor of Research and Innovation Professor Ian Wright said: Their world-beating research and deep engagement with the Government has had significant health and social impacts.
 They have combined pioneering science, clear communication and lightning speed to keep pace with the challenges of a rapidly evolving pandemic.
-They've also played a role in providing leading science communication."
+They've also played a role in providing leading science communication.

-Plank was one of a group of 100 Kiwibank New Zealand Local Hero Medalists who in 2021 were recognised as "exceptional and diverse Kiwis, each taking extraordinary action to better our communities and Aotearoa....[who]... pitched in to feed families affected by lockdowns, rebuilt communities and supported rangatahi...[and had]... meaningful impact in their respective communities."
+Plank was one of a group of 100 Kiwibank New Zealand Local Hero Medalists who in 2021 were recognised as "exceptional and diverse Kiwis, each taking extraordinary action to better our communities and Aotearoa....[who]... pitched in to feed families affected by lockdowns, rebuilt communities and supported rangatahi...[and had]... meaningful impact in their respective communities".

+In March 2025 Plank was elected as a Fellow of the Royal Society Te Apārangi for "being an international expert in mathematical modelling of complex systems in biology and epidemiology".